 “How do you collect the data?
 How do you secure the data?
-How do you categorize the sensitivity of the data and make sure that the right level of security is in place for the information that you're collecting?”
+How do you categorise the sensitivity of the data and make sure that the right level of security is in place for the information that you're collecting?”

 —Piyush Pandey, managing director of Deloitte & Touche LLP’s Risk & Financial Advisory practice and Smart Cities Cybersecurity leader

 Tanya Ott: I’m Tanya Ott and today on the Press Room we’re talking about how “smart cities” can protect themselves.
 What’s a smart city?
-It’s a city that uses data, digital, and design thinking to make intelligent decisions about how to provide services to its residents.
+It’s a city that uses data, digital and design thinking to make intelligent decisions about how to provide services to its residents.
 A while back I had Tom Davenport on the show and he shared an example from Singapore that explains it well.

 Tom Davenport: They have sensors all around the city.
 They use data from taxi cabs, [and] they’re putting sensors in the streets.
-And they manage to pull a lot of it together, and they have a descriptive-analytics display—a dashboard—of what’s happening around the city at a centralized location in terms of traffic activity.
+And they manage to pull a lot of it together and they have a descriptive-analytics display—a dashboard—of what’s happening around the city at a centralised location in terms of traffic activity.
 But beyond that, you have to start talking: Are we going to close off certain streets if it gets too congested?
 Are we going to give people certain economic incentives or disincentives to drive certain streets?

 Tanya Ott: So—lots of Internet of Things devices gathering data from all over and sending it back to a central system that can then make decisions about deploying resources.
 My guest today spends a lot of time in this space.

 Piyush Pandey is a managing director with Deloitte & Touche LLP’s Risk & Financial Advisory practice.
 His focus is cyber risk—helping smart cities understand how to protect interconnected technologies and Internet of Things devices from being hacked.
-He does a lot of work around smart cities, and he dives into these issues in an article in Deloitte Insights called Making smart cities cybersecure.
+He does a lot of work around smart cities and he dives into these issues in an article in Deloitte Insights called Making smart cities cybersecure.

-Piyush Pandey: The idea is to create a community which is sharing the information and using that information to make intelligent decisions about transportation, about the movement of people, about water supply, and [about] many areas of the cities’ services that are currently delivered in a more mechanical and nonautomated session.
+Piyush Pandey: The idea is to create a community which is sharing the information and using that information to make intelligent decisions about transportation, about the movement of people, about water supply and [about] many areas of the cities’ services that are currently delivered in a more mechanical and nonautomated session.
 But underneath these cities, or these smart ecosystems and domains, whatever you want to call it, are a massive network of digital connections with trillions of systems and devices and sensors and actuators that are connected to each other.
 They are transmitting data and controlling the physical environments.
 So essentially you have IT systems, cyber systems controlling and manipulating the physical environment and making a decision about it—whether it's switching on and switching off the traffic lights, manipulating the traffic light to make sure that the emergency vehicles can pass through, or communicating to the health care facility that there is a passenger coming through who has a specific treatment requirement or medical requirement.
 These types of things which are very fundamental or basic examples of smart cities or connected cities, where things can be done quickly by sharing the information—[they can] make a decision instantly instead of waiting for it and losing time and efficiency.

 Tanya: It creates efficiency.
 It also can create customer experience if you're talking about forward-facing, customer-facing services that a city provides.
 What are the underlying technologies that are making all this possible?

 Piyush: There are three architectural layers of these smart cities.
-There is the edge layer, which is about the devices, the data-collection mechanisms like the sensors and actuators and applications, the smart phones, and all those devices which are either being used to collect information or process the information.
-And then there is a core, which is kind of the data platform where all this information [goes], all these devices are collecting the information and sending it to this centralized data platform.
-The data platform is where all these decisions are being made by applying the logic to the data, processing the data, analyzing it, applying analytics, and so forth.
+There is the edge layer, which is about the devices, the data-collection mechanisms like the sensors and actuators and applications, the smart phones and all those devices which are either being used to collect information or process the information.
+And then there is a core, which is kind of the data platform where all this information [goes], all these devices are collecting the information and sending it to this centralised data platform.
+The data platform is where all these decisions are being made by applying the logic to the data, processing the data, analysing it, applying analytics and so forth.
 And then there is the communication layer, which is a constant through the connection between this core and the edge.
 There is communication there, which sits in between.
 So, these are the kind of three technological or architectural layers that constitute a smart city.

 Tanya: You've got this massive amount of data that's being transmitted back and forth all of the time and that's a good thing because, as we said, it allows cities to serve their constituents more seamlessly or efficiently, whether it's in something you know like traffic or health care or whatever.
 But it also opens up a door to cyberattackers.
 And you write that there has been an explosion in cyberattacks in the last several years.
 What kinds of attacks are we talking about?